nodejscn/node-api-cn/http2/using_options_selectpadding.md

-When `options.paddingStrategy` is equal to `http2.constants.PADDING_STRATEGY_CALLBACK`, the the HTTP/2 implementation will consult the `options.selectPadding` callback function, if provided, to determine the specific amount of padding to use per HEADERS and DATA frame.
+When `options.paddingStrategy` is equal to `http2.constants.PADDING_STRATEGY_CALLBACK`, the HTTP/2 implementation will consult the `options.selectPadding` callback function, if provided, to determine the specific amount of padding to use per HEADERS and DATA frame.